 Regional Connectivity Strategy

-The Regional Connectivity Strategy will identify options for the PRRD to ensure that high-speed Broadband Internet services are accessible throughout the entire district, and outline how broadband infrastructure can be built to meet the demand for residents now and into the future.
+The Regional Connectivity Strategy is identifying options to ensure that high-speed Broadband Internet services are accessible throughout the region.
+The strategy is outlining how broadband infrastructure can be built to meet the demand for residents now and into the future.

-The Regional Connectivity Strategy will identify options for the PRRD to ensure that high-speed Broadband Internet services are accessible throughout the entire district, and outline how broadband infrastructure can be built to meet the demand for residents now and into the future.
+The Regional Connectivity Strategy is identifying options to ensure that high-speed Broadband Internet services are accessible throughout the region.
+The strategy is outlining how broadband infrastructure can be built to meet the demand for residents now and into the future.

 • Project updates